 As anyone who has explored our blog before already knows, kratom is not a synthetic drug.
-In fact, it hasn't even been classified as a drug in many countries and municipalities.
-No, kratom is an herb, an herb that comes from a plant with some potent alkaloids that can make a substantial difference in the lives of not only those afflicted with chronic pain disorders but, also, those suffering from opiate withdrawal.
+In fact, it hasn’t even been classified as a drug in many countries and municipalities.
+No, kratom is an herb, an herb that comes from a plant with some potent alkaloids that may make a substantial difference in the lives of those afflicted with chronic conditions.

 The DEA delayed the ban in October of 2016, asking the FDA to conduct a fresh assessment of kratom before they would make a decision.
 In the meantime, more than 140,000 US citizens signed a petition asking then-President Obama’s administration to prevent the ban.

 Even more impressive when we consider the general attitude toward drugs unkown among the Washington elite is the fact that no fewer than fifty members of Congress bashed the DEA for coming down so hard on a plant-based substance without first opening the subject to the court of public opinion.

 The DEA has since reversed their decision to give the FDA time to conduct further investigation into kratom.
 This means that it has yet to be classified as a Schedule I controlled substance.
 Which is exactly why Christopher R. Miller’s arrest is such a mind fuck.
 If kratom is currently not a controlled substance in the US then why was Miller’s sale of the stuff a no-no?

 This comes down to simple state bureaucracy and authoritarianism.
 In the state of Tennessee, kratom is considered a controlled substance under Section 39-17-438 of the annotated Tennessee Code.